sotatek-huyphan/setel-test/README.md

 $ npm install
 ```
  Create .env file using the example in .env.example in all 3 project
- (The api url config of frontend app and backend api must be matched, and the payment config between backend api and payment service must be matched)
+  - The api url config of frontend app and backend api must be matched
+  - The payment config between backend api and payment service must be matched

 ## Running the app (Payment app should be started first)